 Charcoal grills, gas grills, and fire pits are prohibited on the premises.
 A community grill is provided in the picnic area.
 Regardless of 911 reports, all fires that occur on Parkway Apartments property should be reported to the Central Lakes College Security Department.

-Fire Safety Policies: For your own safety and the safety of others, residents are expected to maintain their rooms in an orderly manner at all times in compliance with the following fire regulations:
+Fire Safety Policies:

+For your own safety and the safety of others, residents are always expected to maintain their rooms in an orderly manner in compliance with the following fire regulations:

 - 1. Unattended cooking is not allowed in rooms or kitchens. - 2.
 Use of open flame cooking devices or hot plates is not allowed in rooms. - 3.
 Microwave ovens, popcorn poppers, toasters, coffee pots or other such devices should not be used under lofts and/or near flammable materials. - 4.
 Light bulbs should be used in approved lamps or holders and be of proper wattage for the device; excessive wattage may result in a fire. - 5.
-Light fixtures must not be tampered with in any way, and items which might serve as conductors of electricity should not be hung from them. - Room doors must be able to fully open and be self-closing.
-Room doors must be closed when the room is left unattended or the residents of the room are sleeping.
-Closet doors may not be removed. - 7.
+Light fixtures must not be tampered with in any way, and items which might serve as conductors of electricity.
+Nothing should not be hung from them. - 6.
+Room doors must be able to fully open and be self-closing.
+Room doors must be closed when the room is left unattended or the residents of the room are sleeping, Closet doors may not be removed. - 7.
 An emergency aisle of at least 22 inches must be maintained within the room. - 8.
 When arranging furniture, consideration must be taken so that if tipped over, items do not block the door. - 9.
-Kitchen doors must not be propped open. - 10.
-Use power strips/surge protectors with breakers instead of octopus plugs or extension cords.
-Multi plugs or extension cords are not allowed. - 11.
+Kitchen doors must not be propped open. - Use power strips/surge protectors with breakers instead of octopus plugs or extension cords.
+Multi plugs of extension cords are not allowed. - 11.
 Power strips/surge protectors must be unplugged after use and should not be placed under carpet or attached to, woven through or touching metal in any manner. - 12.
-Students are responsible for notifying a Residential Life staff immediately after identifying problems with smoke detectors. - 13.
+Students are responsible for notifying a Residential Staff immediately after identifying problems with smoke detectors. - 13.
 Anyone caught tampering with smoke detectors or fire alarms may face criminal charges. - 14.
 Portable heaters are prohibited in student rooms/apartments. - 15.
 Motorbikes or other motorized vehicles may not be stored in students' rooms or in any residential community. - 16.
 Excessive use of paper on walls is not permitted. - 17.
-Wastebaskets are provided in students' rooms.
-Garbage receptacles should not be taken from other areas of the hall into students' rooms. - 18.
-Highly combustible materials such as propane, gas, lighter fluid, helium, grills, charcoal and firewood are prohibited.

-Candles: Candles may not be burned in any residential areas, including student rooms, due to potential fire hazards.
+Highly combustible materials such as propane, gas, lighter fluid, helium, grills, charcoal, and firewood are prohibited. - 18.
+Candles may not be burned in any residential areas, including student rooms, due to potential fire hazards.
 New/unburned candles are permitted for decorative purposes only.

-Burning of Incense, Sage, Sweet Grass, or Cedar: Incense, sage, sweet grass, cedar, hookahs and similar items are not allowed to be burned in residential communities.
+Burning of Incense, Sage, Sweet Grass, or Cedar: Incense, sage, sweet grass, cedar, hookahs, and similar items are not allowed to be burned in residential communities.
 An exception for the sole purpose of religious ceremony may be granted with prior approval from your Residence Hall Director within three working days.
-All requests must be in writing, and student should expect a written response within one business day.
+All requests must be in writing, and students should expect a written response within one business day.